-- A. A Controller that has obtained Consent from a Consumer must refresh Consent in compliance with all requirements of this Part 7 at regular intervals based on the context and scope of the original Consent, sensitivity of the Personal Data collected, and reasonable expectations of the Consumer. - B. If a Processing purpose materially evolves such that the new purpose becomes a secondary use pursuant to C.R.S. § 6-1-1308(4), the Consumer's original Consent is no longer valid, and the Controller must obtain new Consent pursuant to Part 7 of these rules. - C. For Processing of Sensitive Data, Consent must be refreshed at least annually.
+- A. A Controller that has obtained Consent from a Consumer must refresh Consent in compliance with all requirements of this Part 7 at regular intervals based on the context and scope of the original Consent, sensitivity of the Personal Data collected, and reasonable expectations of the Consumer.when the Consumer has not interacted with the Controller in the prior twelve (12) months and: - B1. the Controller is Processing Sensitive Data pursuant to C.R.S. § 6-1-1308(7); or - 2. the Controller is Processing Personal Data for a Secondary Use pursuant to C.R.S. § 1308(4) and the Secondary Use involves Profiling for a decision that results in the provision or denial of financial or lending services, housing, insurance, education enrollment or opportunity, criminal justice, employment opportunities, health-care services, or access to essential goods or services. - B. Controllers are not required to refresh Consent under part A of this section where a Consumer has access and ability to update their opt-out preferences at any time through a user controlled interface. - C. If a Processing purpose materially evolves such that the new purpose becomes a secondary use pursuant to C.R.S. § 6-1-1308(4), the Consumer's original Consent is no longer valid, and the Controller must obtain new Consent pursuant to Part 7 of these rules. - C. For Processing of Sensitive Data, Consent must be refreshed at least annually.